 REVELATION IS HISTORY

 So much has been written about the book of Revelation.
 Even in the Churches of God the wildest speculations abound.
-Many of these ideas are far-fetched and yet they keep on being taught year after year.
+Many of their ideas are far-fetched and yet they keep on being taught year after year.

 While the prophecies in Revelation are mostly given in figurative language, the explanations are generally straightforward and logical.
-But instead of seeing the obvious, people seek after the weird and fanciful.

-In the original introduction to the 1611 King James Bible, we see that the Protestant translators correctly and unashamedly identified "that man of sinne" (II Thes 2) as the office of the Papacy, i.e. the head of the Catholic Church.
+In the original introduction to the 1611 King James Bible, we see that the Protestant translators correctly and unashamedly identified "that man of sinne" (II Thes 2:3) as the office of the Papacy, i.e. the head of the Catholic Church.
 The Protestants commonly applied the Biblical "day for a year" principle (Num 14:34, Eze 4:6) to the prophecies of Revelation 12 and 13, explaining them as the Catholic Church treading down dissenting Christians for 1260 years.
 The "woman sitting on a scarlet beast" in Revelation 17 was also thought to represent the Roman church.

 This of necessity involved alternative explanations of prophecies.

-For example, the seven trumpets of Revelation 8 to 11 were understood by them as seven major events in history, from the first coming of Christ until His return.
+A third school of prophetic interpretation, "Historicism", was adhered to by both Protestant Reformers and Sabbath keeping Christians, who realised that it provided a logical historical overview of God's work with mankind.
+For example, the seven trumpets of Revelation 8 to 11 were understood as a sequence of seven major events in history, from the first coming of Christ until His return.
 They were considered to foretell such things as the 70AD destruction of Jerusalem, the fall of pagan Rome, the "Christianisation" of the Roman Empire, the Dark Ages and the Crusades.
-As explained on the page "THE HISTORICAL SEVENTH SEAL - THE SEVEN TRUMPETS", some of these were indeed correct.
+As explained on the page "THE HISTORICAL SEVENTH SEAL (THE SEVEN TRUMPETS)", some of these interpretations were indeed correct.

 Regrettably however, the Churches of God rarely factor sound Bible chronology into their explanations.